BBelk/readme-generator-project/README.md

   ## Installation
   Navigate to the index.js and run npm init, then run npm install inquirer@8.2.4.
   ## Usage
-  Navigate to the directory containing index.js and run node.js
+  Navigate to the directory containing index.js and run node.js.
+After completing the prompts, the generated README.md is put in the output directory.
   ## Contributing
   To contribute to this project, contact me at the links in the questions section
   ## Tests